Why aren’t banks extracting value from payments data?

 Hussam Kamel

-Hussam Kamel is a Payments Architect with extensive experience navigating Global Tier-1 financial organisations through digital transformation journeys.
+Hussam Kamel is a Payments Architect with extensive experience navigating global Tier-1 financial organisations through digital transformation journeys.
 His management consultancy background enables him to provide detailed viewpoints on key market initiatives, as well as pragmatic advice and recommendations for successful payment transformation.

 BACK TO BLOGS